UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/UbuntuVM/README.md

 8. Network
    * Bridge :"Vmbr0"
-     * This is subject to change as we segement our infrastructure.
+     * This is subject to change as we segment our infrastructure.
 Vmbr0 is the only one with external internet access currently
     * We will use the SND network defined in the [Networking Documentation](./../../Network/README.md) later, these have their own requrements defined in [SDN](./../../Network/Proxmox/2-SDN.md).

 9. Confirm settings